 Two teams build separate halves of a bridge using identical materials (newspaper, straws, tape).
 They can't see each other's work and get only one brief written communication before building.
 After 30 minutes, the halves must connect and support a toy car.

-Why it Matters: Clear specifications and standardized measurements are non-negotiable.
-Misalignment on height or width causes structural failure—powerful lesson in cross-departmental standardization.
+Why it Matters: Clear instructions and consistent measurements are essential.
+If height or width don't match, the bridge fails, an important lesson in cross-team coordination.

 Obstacles are placed close together.
 One blindfolded person navigates while their partner gives extremely precise verbal directions.
 Heavy time penalty or restart for touching a mine.